awsdocs/aws-encryption-sdk-docs/doc_source/c-examples.md

 This example features the KMS [keyring](concepts.md#keyring), a type of keyring that uses an [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/) customer master key \(CMK\) to generate and encrypt data keys\.
 The example includes some code written in C\+\+ because the AWS Encryption SDK for C uses the AWS SDK for C\+\+ to call AWS KMS\.

 For help creating a CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-For help finding the Amazon Resource Name \(ARN\) of an existing CMK, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
+For help identifying CMKs in a KMS keyring, see [Identifying CMKs in a AWS KMS Keyring](choose-keyring.md#kms-keyring-id)\.

 **See the complete code sample**: [string\.cpp](https://github.com/aws/aws-encryption-sdk-c/blob/master/examples/string.cpp)